 Fraenula are little strings of tissue found underneath the tongue, inside the cheeks near the back teeth, and under the top lip.
 While an embryo is developing in the womb, these strings of tissue guide the growth of some mouth structures.
-Once we are born, the fraenula are largely redundant, although they seem to help in positioning the baby teeth.
+Once we are born, the fraenula seem to help in positioning the baby teeth.

-The fraenum (or fraenulum) that attaches the top lip to the upper portion of the gum is called the maxillary labial fraenum.
-An abnormally low maxillary labial fraenum is the most common cause of gapped front teeth in the upper jaw.
-The abnormal fraenum is attached so low on the gum-line that it props apart the two front teeth.
-Whether or not an abnormal fraenum should be surgically removed is controversial.
+The fraenum that attaches the top lip to the upper gum is called the maxillary labial fraenum.
+If you lift up your top lip, you should be able to feel it easily.
+A maxillary labial fraenum which sits lower than normal is the most common cause of gapped front teeth in the upper jaw.
+In these cases, the fraenum is attached so far down on the gum that it keeps the two front teeth apart.

-- Natural development – teeth are usually gapped when they first come through.
-The emergence of the canine (or eye) teeth often closes any gaps.
+- Natural development – teeth usually have spaces between them when they first come through.
+The arrival of the canine teeth often closes any gaps.

-- Missing teeth – some children are born missing one or two teeth in their jawbones.
-A missing tooth can cause gapping.
+- Missing teeth – some children are born missing one or two teeth (either baby or adult) in their jawbones, which leaves a space.

 - Small teeth – some children may have small teeth that allow for gaps.